UniTE: A Survey and Unified Pipeline for Pre-training Spatiotemporal Trajectory Embeddings: A Unified and Modular Pipeline

 \subsection{Dataset}

-The dataset component is the core component of UniTE, offering real-world spatio-temporal trajectories for analysis, embedding pre-training, and evaluation.
+The dataset component is the core component of UniTE, offering real-world spatiotemporal trajectories for analysis, embedding pre-training, and evaluation.
 Each dataset $\mathbb{T}$ of trajectories is accompanied by contextual information such as the road network $\mathcal{G}$ that covers the region covered by the trajectories in $\mathbb{T}$.
 Table~\ref{table:datasets} lists trajectory datasets used frequently in studies of pre-training methods along with information and statistics.

-The Chengdu and Xian datasets, released by Didi\footnote{\url{https://gaia.didichuxing.com/}}, include GPS trajectories of taxis operating in Chengdu and Xian, China.
-The Porto dataset, made available on Kaggle\footnote{\url{https://www.kaggle.com/competitions/pkdd-15-predict-taxi-service-trajectory-i/data}} for a taxi trajectory prediction contest, contains GPS trajectories of taxis in Porto, Portugal.
-T-Drive~\cite{DBLP:conf/gis/YuanZZXXSH10}, published by Microsoft, comprises GPS trajectories of taxis in Beijing, China.
-LaDe~\cite{wen2023lade}, released by Cainiao, includes trajectories from last-mile deliveries in five cities.
-Foursquare-TKY and Foursquare-NYC, released by Foursquare\footnote{\url{https://sites.google.com/site/yangdingqi/home/foursquare-dataset}}, are check-in trajectory datasets recording visits to locations in Tokyo, Japan, and New York City, USA, respectively.
-Gowalla, another check-in trajectory dataset released by Gowalla\footnote{\url{https://www.kaggle.com/datasets/bqlearner/gowalla-checkins}}, covers global check-in records.
-Geolife, a trajectory dataset collected and released by Microsoft\footnote{\url{https://www.microsoft.com/en-us/research/publication/geolife-gps-trajectory-dataset-user-guide/}}, consists of data recorded by mobile devices of 182 users during their daily activities.
-CFD, CSC, and YRE are vessel trajectory datasets used in the CAETSC study~\cite{liang2021unsupervised} that record the movement of vessels at sea.
+\textbf{Vehicle Trajectory Datasets} are typically composed of GPS trajectories of vehicles, such as taxis, buses, and trucks.
+Here we list five commonly-used vehicle trajectory datasets: Chengdu, Xian, Porto, T-Drive, and LaDe.
+The \textit{Chengdu} and \textit{Xian} datasets, which are released by Didi\footnote{\url{https://gaia.didichuxing.com/}} and include GPS trajectories of taxis operating in Chengdu and Xian, China.
+The \textit{Porto} dataset, made available on Kaggle\footnote{\url{https://www.kaggle.com/competitions/pkdd-15-predict-taxi-service-trajectory-i/data}} for a taxi trajectory prediction contest, contains GPS trajectories of taxis in Porto, Portugal. \textit{T-Drive}~\cite{DBLP:conf/gis/YuanZZXXSH10}, published by Microsoft, comprises GPS trajectories of taxis in Beijing, China. \textit{LaDe}~\cite{wen2023lade} is released by Cainiao and includes trajectories from last-mile deliveries in five cities.

+\textbf{Individual Trajectory Datasets} are composed of trajectories of individuals' movements.
+Individual trajectories tend to have richer semantic information regarding the activities and preferences of individuals.
+Here we list four commonly-used individual trajectory datasets: Foursquare-TKY, Foursquare-NYC, Gowalla, and Geolife. \textit{Foursquare-TKY} and \textit{Foursquare-NYC}, released by Foursquare\footnote{\url{https://sites.google.com/site/yangdingqi/home/foursquare-dataset}}, are check-in trajectory datasets recording visits to locations in Tokyo, Japan, and New York City, USA, respectively. \textit{Gowalla}, another check-in trajectory dataset released by Gowalla\footnote{\url{https://www.kaggle.com/datasets/bqlearner/gowalla-checkins}}, covers global check-in records. \textit{Geolife}, a trajectory dataset collected and released by Microsoft\footnote{\url{https://www.microsoft.com/en-us/research/publication/geolife-gps-trajectory-dataset-user-guide/}}, consists of data recorded by mobile devices of 182 users during their daily activities.